Democrats fall in love;

 - These sanctimonious ass sniffers actually believe their murderous soul-killing caustic policies are moral.
 I know it is unbelievable to think that someone who would deny a shut-in older adult a fan in the 95+°F summer heat living on social security and ignore the deaths that such denials cause because you can’t bear to cut a bloated military budget or live with a deficit — which Reagan and W totally did, in fact, ballooning the deficit to unheard of undreamed of heights — would think themselves moral, but somehow these Jesus shouting narrow minded nimrods do.

 - They use the Bible and the teachings of Jesus to justify or rationalize their decisions.
 Forcing women to have unwanted children by outlawing abortion and eliminating birth control is not good for the children, the women, or our society.
-But somehow this Jesus wants them to force women to live in poverty or horrible marriages.
+But somehow this Jesus they believe in wants them to force women to live in poverty or horrible marriages or both.

 - And liberals become the evil traitorous freedom-hating doofuses that cannot possibly have an idea worth considering even when it is there own re-cycled dumb ideas!
 Anyone who doesn’t agree with them is from the devil and a traitor and hates America.
 Drown me with a thimble of formaldehyde, why would you assume that any American hates America and our freedoms?

 Janis (1982) defined groupthink as ―a mode of thinking people engage in when they are deeply involved in a cohesive in-group, when the members striving for unanimity override their motivation to realistically appraise alternative courses of action‖ (p.
 9)